Why Install a Heat Pump Water Heater?

-*Please note heat pump water heaters purchased at an Oregon Lowes or Home Depot store receive the $300 rebate at the point of purchase (instant rebate).
+*Please note heat pump water heaters purchased at an Oregon Lowe’s or Home Depot store receive the $700 rebate at the point of purchase (instant rebate).

 To Qualify for Your Rebate:

 - Homeowner must live in Clark County and follow all local code and permitting requirements.
-Click here for more information about Clark County permits.
 If your home is within city limits, you must also check with your city building division and make sure to comply with city-specific code and permitting requirements.

-- New construction, existing single-family, and manufactured homes all qualify for the heat pump water heater (HPWH) rebate.
+- Existing single-family and manufactured homes all qualify for the heat pump water heater (HPWH) rebate.
 In existing homes, the HPWH must replace an electric storage water heater on a one-for-one basis.

-- HPWHs must be (1) listed on the HPWH qualified products list as meeting Tier 1, 2, 3 or 4 requirements of the Northern Climate Specification, and (2) installed according to manufacturer’s specifications.
+- HPWHs must be new and (1) listed on the HPWH qualified products list as meeting Tier 3 or 4 requirements of the Northern Climate Specification, and (2) installed according to manufacturer’s specifications.

 - HPWHs can be self-installed or installed by a heat pump water heater contractor.
 If the heat pump water heater installed requires ductwork (in conditioned space) it must be contractor installed.